Frequently Asked Questions

 If you would like to file a report about the fact that you cannot access a social media website from your location, please visit Herdict.org, which specializes in tracking Internet filtering around the world.

-While we have focused on a limited number of popular platforms, this phenomenon is not limited to large companies.
+While much of our work focuses on large popular platforms, this phenomenon is not limited to large companies.
 Similar issues are experienced by users of smaller, startup social media platforms as well.
-We hope that, by documenting censorship on major platforms, we will be able to inform the public as well as the entrepreneur community about the dangers of policing online speech.
+We allow users to report their experiences on any social platform.

 Copyright and trademark-related takedowns are outside the scope of Onlinecensorship.org, but are covered under Lumen, a project that collects and studies legal complaints and requests for removal of online materials, including trademark, defamation, and privacy content removals.